AbberiorInstruments/ImspectorDocs/docs/development/intro.rst

 At the moment all code is compiled in Microscoft C++ with the /EHsc option.
-That is, C++ exceptions are of course enabled but win32 exceptions are not handled by the catch(...) block and clean-up code is not compiled into any try-block that cannto throw a C++ exception.
+That is, C++ exceptions are of course enabled but win32 exceptions are not handled by the catch(...) block and clean-up code is not compiled into any try-block that can throw a C++ exception.
 Whether or not clean-up code is compiled into it and the stack is properly unwound may depend on compiler optimization.
 There is an excellent article at http://www.thunderguy.com/semicolon/2002/08/15/visual-c-exception-handling/ about this.
 In short there are three solutions to the problem

 1. Compile with /EHs or /EHsc.
-Your win32 exceptions will end up in a __catch(translater) {} block if you have it. the stack will not be unwound and from there you can do whatever you want.
+Your win32 exceptions will end up in a __catch(translator) {} block if you have it. the stack will not be unwound and from there you can do whatever you want.
 (Mostly you can pass the exception up or you can enter the handler.
 Continuing execution is not really an option for most exceptions.
 2. Compile with /EHa and make sure you have catch(...) handlers wherever needed to ensure proper stack unwinding